stoqs/stoqs/doc/instructions/LOADING.md

         export DATABASE_URL="postgis://<dbuser>:<pw>@<host>:<port>/stoqs"
         export STOQS_CAMPAIGNS="stoqs_september2012_t,$STOQS_CAMPAIGNS"

-6. Restart your server to force a re-read of the settings file.
-On a development server simply restart "cd stoqs && ./manage.py runserver 0.0.0.0:8000 --settings=config.settings.local" (or whichever config file you want to use)  which you normally have running in its own shell window (see DEVELOPMENT).
-On a production server restart apache with "sudo /sbin/service httpd restart" (see PRODUCTION).

-7. Synchronize (migrate) the new database with the stoqs data model.
+6. Synchronize (migrate) the new database with the stoqs data model.
 At a shell prompt in your virtual environment (see PREREQUISITES and INSTALL):

         source venv-stoqs/bin/activate
-        export STOQS_CAMPAIGNS='stoqs_september2012_t'
         stoqs/manage.py makemigrations stoqs --settings=config.settings.local --noinput
         stoqs/manage.py migrate --settings=config.settings.local --noinput --database=stoqs_september2012_t
-        psql -c "GRANT ALL ON ALL TABLES IN SCHEMA public TO stoqsadm;" -U postgres -d stoqs

-8. Make sure that your session does not have the PYTHONPATH environment set; you may need to do:
+7. Make sure that your session does not have the PYTHONPATH environment set; you may need to do:

          unset PYTHONPATH

    Then, execute your load script on the test database:

-         stoqs/loaders/CANON/loadCANONseptember2012.py -t
+         stoqs/loaders/CANON/loadCANON_september2012.py -t

    To populate a full-resolution database repeat steps 4-7 with database name without the '_t' suffix (stoqs_september2012) and execute:

-         stoqs/loaders/CANON/loadCANONseptember2012.py
+         stoqs/loaders/CANON/loadCANON_september2012.py

+8. Restart your server to force a re-read of the settings file and the modified STOQS_CAMPAIGNS environment variable.
+On a development server simply restart "cd stoqs && ./manage.py runserver 0.0.0.0:8000 --settings=config.settings.local" which you normally have running in its own shell window (see DEVELOPMENT).
+On a production server running nginx with uWSGI in Emperor mode simply touch the wsgi .ini file, e.g.:

+        touch stoqs/stoqs_uwsgi.ini

 9. Notes:

     - As a campaign produces data files those files may be added to the script.
-To add data to an existing database simply comment out previously loaded files and re-execute the script (step 8) with the new files.
+To add data to an existing database simply comment out previously loaded files and re-execute the script (step 7) with the new files.
     - Some programs to create NetCDF files from various original data files (e.g. Seabird underway and profile CTD) are in the loaders/CANON/toNetCDF directory.
-See the README there for instructions on running those scripts to put the data on an OPeNDAP server so that your STOQS loader can load them.
+See the README there for instructions on running those scripts to put the data on an OpenDAP server so that your STOQS loader can load them.
     - Editing and running the load script during a campaign is an interactive process requiring interaction with people and testing the data sources for valid parameter names as well